 What Is Dropshipping?
-A Good

 Benefits With Dropshipping

-#1.
-Easy Start Up With Less Capital Required
+1. Easy Start-Up With Less Capital Required

 Amazon ties up a certain share of your profits for possible refunds, which will decrease your payouts as well.

-You only need to create an eCommerce store (you can do this fast and easy with WooCommerce or Shopify), and create an Amazon and/or eBay account – if you want to use their platforms to dropship along with your personal e-store.
+You only need to create an eCommerce store (you can do this fast and easy with Builderall or Shopify) and create an Amazon and/or eBay account – if you want to use their platforms to dropship along with your personal eCommerce store.

-The most common wholesale website is AliExpress, but be aware when dropshipping from AliExpress.
+The most common wholesale/supplier website is AliExpress, but watch out and be careful when dropshipping from AliExpress.
 ALWAYS order a sample of the product first.
 We had several bad experiences with AliExpress and lost a lot of capital.
-Read this article for further details:

-#2.
-Dropshipping Is Hassle Free
+2. Dropshipping Is Almost Hassle Free

 - Investing in costly inventory